makoto/stuckwithu/README.md

 ## TODO

+- Suggest new tokens
+- Suggest common addresses
 - Do not allow entering duplicate Address
-- Use eth-balance-checker
- - Share token addresses
-- Share without connecting to Web3 modal
+- Come up with interesting ways to show which combinations are better

 ## Project Structure